Saturday, October 29, 2022

 A girl (Sarah Sherman) copes with her parents’ divorce by consulting her Bratz dolls.

-• I’m rather ashamed to admit that I owned Bratz “Boyz” dolls when I was five years old.
+• I’m rather ashamed to admit that I owned Bratz “Boyz” dolls when I was four years old.
 What?
 Why are you giving me those funny looks?

 • Amusing unintentional grammar fail (“whose parents gets divorced”) from Selena.